Why did you choose to attend Morrisville?

 "I chose Morrisville because of the size and the breath-taking country atmosphere.
 The class sizes are small, the professors are very kind and caring, and the students are all very friendly.
 It is like a small community and I love it here!"

 In order to prepare students for a career in accounting, Morrisville State College offers two degrees in this field; the Associate of Science (A.S.) degree and the Associate of Applied Science (A.A.S.) degree.
-Both degrees are accredited by the Association of Collegiate Business Schools and Programs (ACBSP).
+The Accounting program is accredited by The Accreditation Council for Business Schools and Programs (ACBSP).
+ACBSP accreditation certifies that the teaching and learning processes within the business, sustainability, and entrepreneurship courses offered in the School of Agriculture, Sustainability, Business and Entrepreneurship at Morrisville State College meet the rigorous educational standards established by ACBSP.

 The A.A.S. degree program contains requirements for a minimum of 15 semester hours in accounting and also includes supporting courses in law, statistics, business organization and computer information systems.
 Students planning to enter accounting or business immediately upon graduation are advised to take as many accounting courses as possible while students who plan to complete a baccalaureate degree program are advised to utilize free course electives in areas other than accounting and related subjects.